History of Chemistry

 Thus, famous alchemists such as Al-Kindi (801-873), Al-Biruni (973-1048) or the famous Ibn Sina or Avicenna (c.
 980-1037), learned to melt, distill and purify substances.
 They also discovered materials such as alcohol, caustic soda, vitriol, arsenic, bismuth, sulfuric acid, nitric acid and many others, especially metals and salts, which they associated with the celestial stars and the cabalistic and numerological tradition.

-You may be interested: Boiling Point
+You may be interested: Carbon Dioxide (CO2)

 Although alchemists were frowned upon in the Christian West, Their knowledge eventually filtered to Europe and they were rescued by philosophers and thinkers, especially those who were interested in their experiments in search of the elixir of eternal life or the transformation of lead into precious metals.